 Drawing a clock by hand is one of several useful screening tools that can help to detect dementia, or Alzheimer's.

-They say that doctors often use this test.
+They say that doctors often use the clock draw test.

 This test can help you, or your doctor, differentiate between normal aging and possible dementia.

 If you administer the test on your own and find the results either disconcerting or suspicious, schedule an appointment with your personal care physician.
 Take the copy of the clock test with you to the doctor appointment, and show the test to the doctor.

 Insist on a referral to a memory specialist for testing.

 -- and take it with you to the doctor appointment for the purpose of discussion.

 There are many diseases that can present as dementia or Alzheimer's.
 Getting the correct diagnosis is difficult under any and all circumstances.
 You need to be sure all the proper tests are administered.